Walking to Paris: Music

 The original soundtrack is by Marco Robino, Marco Gentile, and the Turin Architorti string quintet, picking up a collaboration already provided with the director (Rembrandt's J'accuse, Goltzius and the Pelican Company).

 Release

 The first trailer for the film was released on 3 March 2022, alongside an announcement of a November 2022 release date, which did not come to pass.
-A work-in-progress cut was screened at the International Documentary Film Festival Amsterdam on 12 November 2023, but distribution remained uncertain due to unresolved rights issues.
-As of August 2025 the film has yet to be commercially released.
+A work-in-progress cut was screened at the International Documentary Film Festival Amsterdam on 12 November 2023, presented as "a special treat" during a talk given by Peter Greenaway, but distribution remained uncertain due to unresolved rights issues.
+As of May 2026 the film has yet to be released.